Burnout can be a beginning…if we let it be.

 At the heart of everything I do is a commitment to creating with integrity for people, for place, and for the planet.

 My workshops and collaborations are more than just creative experiences; they’re rooted in care, connection, and advocacy.
-I’m proud to work alongside local businesses and organizations that share these values—like Save the Meadows, Half Mad Honey, Yin Your Way Through, Alchemy X, and Main Line Shift, Kith + Kin —amplifying each other’s work and weaving a stronger, more sustainable community.
+I’m proud to work alongside local businesses and organizations that share these values, amplifying each other’s work and weaving a stronger, more sustainable community.

 From the plants we forage to the partners we support, every decision is intentional.
 I believe creativity can be a form of resistance, a return to nature, and a tool for healing, not just for ourselves, but for the world around us.
 The learning never stops, and I remain committed to evolving in ways that uplift community, protect the earth, and support those doing the deep work of change.